hsk/trans/typeclass/overload2.md

     distance :: (Pointed a) => a -> Float
     distance p = sqrt (sqr (xcoord p) + sqr (ycoord p))

-  Function distance computes the distance of a point from the origin.
+  Function `distance` computes the distance of a point from the origin.
   The type signature is optional, as it may be inferred given only the class declaration and the function body.

   Note, alas, that this mimicry depends on each field of the record having a monomorphic type that can appear in the class declaration.
-  The polymorphic equivalent of the above would be to have operations first and second that return the corresponding components of either a pair or a triple, where these may have any type rather than being restricted to Float.
+  The polymorphic equivalent of the above would be to have operations first and second that return the corresponding components of either a pair or a triple, where these may have any type rather than being restricted to `Float`.
   But there is no way to do this in Haskell.

   The source of this problem is class declarations.
 For